ssangskriti/ssangskriti/README.md

-## Aloha!
+## Hiyah!
 I'm a quantum computing and machine learning enthusiast.

 <!--
 **ssangskriti/ssangskriti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.